Nearly 80% Participants Say Prices Have Increased: RBI Survey

-According to the Reserve Bank of India’s (RBI) Consumer Confidence Survey, the findings of which were unveiled in October 2019, the economic situation of the country might be deteriorating.
+According to the Reserve Bank of India’s (RBI) Consumer Confidence Survey, the findings of which were unveiled in June 2020, the economic situation of the country might be deteriorating.

-Do note that 83.8 per cent people feel that spending has gone up for essential items while 29.9 per cent people feel that spending on non-essential items has increased in September 2019.
-About 83 per cent participants are of the opinion that spending on essential items will continue to increase even in the next year.
+Do note that 69.3 per cent people feel that spending has gone up for essential items while 13.9 per cent people feel that spending on non-essential items has increased in May 2020.
+About 73 per cent participants are of the opinion that spending on essential items will continue to increase even in the next year.